syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Getting-Started.md

 Now the document appears as the following screenshot.

 ![](Getting-Started_images/Getting-Started_img15.png)
-{:.image }

 #### Add footer to the invoice

 The final step is adding footer to the invoice.
 In this example, create a dynamic field that calculates the page number and prints it at the bottom of the page.
 In Essential PDF, headers and footers can be added using the PdfPageTemplateElement class.
 PdfPageTemplateElement class creates a template that is similar to a page-graphics, where contents can be added just as you add elements to the page.
 This template can then be added as a header or footer of the document.
 The header and footer repeat automatically when new pages are added to the document.

 Essential PDF also supports dynamic fields through the PdfCompositeField class, where the PdfPageNumberField and PdfPageCountField can be added.
 As already mentioned, these fields are dynamic fields and the Essential PDF generates the value dynamically based on the document changes and you cannot access it.
 The PdfPageNumberField and PdfPageCountField calculate the current page number and the total page count respectively.
 The following code explains how the dynamic fields are added to the invoice document.